dennisnordberg/julia-school/content/julia/dataframes.md

 ## How to filter a dataframe in Julia

-Let's say, for the dataframe above, we only want the rows which mention "Rover".
+Let's say, for the dataframe shown immediately above this section, we only want the rows which mention "Rover".

-If you're just joining us now, here's the code to create that dataframe:
+If you're just joining us now, you can create the dataframe by inputting the following at the Julia prompt:

-### Code for playing along

 ```
 inventory = DataFrame(